The heredity and bimeromorphic invariance of the $\partial\overline{\partial}$-lemma property: Introduction

-Clearly, the heredity is true for the $\partial\overline{\partial}$-manifolds of dimensions $\leq 2$.
-The bimeromorphic invariance holds true on complex surfaces by the classical results that each compact complex surface with even first Betti number is K\"ahler (see \cite{buch,lam} for a uniform proof) and the first Betti number is a bimeromorphic invariant, while the case of threefolds was first proved by S. Yang, and X.-D. Yang (\cite{YY}) by use of the Bott-Chern blow-up formula.
+Clearly, the heredity is true for the $\partial\bar{\partial}$-manifolds of dimensions $\leq 2$.
+Suppose that $\widetilde{X}$ is a modification of a compact complex manifold $X$.
+A. Parshin \cite{P} and P. Deligne, Ph.
+Griffiths, J. Morgan, D. Sullivan \cite{DGMS} proved that if $\widetilde{X}$ is a $\partial\bar{\partial}$-manifold, then so is $X$.
+L. Alessandrini \cite{A} posed a question in its inverse direction: if $X$ satisfies the $\partial\bar{\partial}$-lemma, so does $\widetilde{X}$?
+We can easily prove that, Question 1.2 is equivalent to Alessandrini's one.
+It is true on complex surfaces by the classical results that each compact complex surface with even first Betti number is K\"ahler (see \cite{buch,lam} for a uniform proof) and the first Betti number is a bimeromorphic invariant, while the case of threefolds was first proved by S. Rao, S. Yang, X.-D. Yang \cite{RYY} using a Dolbeault blow-up formula and S. Yang, X.-D. Yang \cite{YY} using a Bott-Chern blow-up formula.
 The general case is still open.
-For any nonnegative integer $k\leq n$, we weaken Question \ref{q-1} as \begin{quest}[Heredity for codimension $\geq k$] Does any closed complex submanifold of codimension $\geq k$ of an $n$-dimensional $\partial\overline{\partial}$-manifolds still satisfy the $\partial\overline{\partial}$-lemma? \end{quest} For convenience, Questions \ref{q-1}-\ref{q-3} are denoted by $(\textrm{$H_n$})$, (\textrm{$B_n$}) and $(\textrm{$H_{n,k}$})$, respectively.
+For any nonnegative integer $k\leq n$, we weaken Question \ref{q-1} as \begin{quest}[Heredity for codimension $\geq k$] Does any closed complex submanifold of codimension $\geq k$ of an $n$-dimensional $\partial\bar{\partial}$-manifolds still satisfy the $\partial\bar{\partial}$-lemma? \end{quest} For convenience, Questions \ref{q-1}-\ref{q-3} are denoted by $(\textrm{$H_n$})$, (\textrm{$B_n$}) and $(\textrm{$H_{n,k}$})$, respectively.
 Obviously, $(\textrm{$H_n$})=(\textrm{$H_{n,0}$})\Leftrightarrow(\textrm{$H_{n,1}$})$ and if $k_1\leq k_2$, then $(\textrm{$H_{n,k_1}$})\Rightarrow(\textrm{$H_{n,k_2}$})$.